biocypher/biochatter-paper/manuscript.md

 Current results confirm the prevailing opinion of OpenAI's leading role in LLM performance (Figure @fig:benchmark A).
 Since the benchmark datasets were created to specifically cover functions relevant in BioChatter's application domain, the benchmark results are primarily a measure of the LLMs' usefulness in our applications.
 OpenAI's GPT models (gpt-4 and gpt-3.5-turbo) lead by some margin on overall performance and consistency, but several open-source models reach high performance in specific tasks.
+Remarkably, while the newer version (0125) of gpt-3.5-turbo outperforms the previous version (0613) of gpt-4, version 0125 of gpt-4 shows a significant drop in performance.
-Of note, performance in open-source models appears to depend on their quantisation level, i.e., the bit-precision used to represent the model's parameters.
+The performance of open-source models appears to depend on their quantisation level, i.e., the bit-precision used to represent the model's parameters.
-For models that offer quantisation options, 4- and 5-bit models perform best, while 2- and 8-bit models appear to perform worse (Figure @fig:benchmark A).
+For models that offer quantisation options, performance apparently plateaus or even decreases after the 4- or 5-bit mark (Figure @fig:benchmark A).
+There is no apparent correlation between model size and performance (Pearson's r = 0.171).

 To evaluate the benefit of BioChatter functionality, we compare the performance of models with and without the use of BioChatter's prompt engine for KG querying.
 The models without prompt engine still have access to the BioCypher schema definition, which details the KG structure, but they do not use the multi-step procedure available through BioChatter.
-Consequently, the models without prompt engine show a lower performance in creating correct queries than the same models with prompt engine (0.459±0.13 vs. 0.813±0.15, unpaired t-test P < 0.001, Figure @fig:benchmark B).
+Consequently, the models without prompt engine show a lower performance in creating correct queries than the same models with prompt engine (0.444±0.11 vs. 0.818±0.11, unpaired t-test P < 0.001, Figure @fig:benchmark B).

 <!-- Figure 3 -->
 ![
 **Benchmark results.**
 A) Performance of different LLMs (indicated by colour) on the BioChatter benchmark datasets; the y-axis value indicates the average performance across all tasks for each model/size.
+X-axis jittered for better visibility.
-While the closed-source models from OpenAI mostly show highest performance, some open-source models perform comparably.
+While the closed-source models from OpenAI mostly show highest performance, open-source models can perform comparably, but show high variance.
-However, the measured performance does not correlate intuitively with size (indicated by point size) and quantisation (bit-precision) of the models.
+Measured performance does not correlate intuitively with size (indicated by point size) and quantisation (bit-precision) of the models.
 Some smaller models perform better than larger ones, even within the same model family; while very low bit-precision (2-bit) expectedly yields worse performance, the same is true for the high end (8-bit).
+Remarkably, while the newer (0125) version of GPT-3.5-turbo outperforms the previous version (0613) of GPT-4, the newer version of GPT-4 shows a significant drop in performance.
 *: Of note, many characteristics of OpenAI models are not public, and thus their bit-precision (as well as the exact size of GPT4) is subject to speculation.
-B) Comparison of the two benchmark tasks for KG querying show the superior performance of BioChatter's prompt engine (0.813±0.15 vs. 0.459±0.13, unpaired t-test P < 0.001).
+B) Comparison of the two benchmark tasks for KG querying show the superior performance of BioChatter's prompt engine (0.818±0.11 vs. 0.444±0.11, unpaired t-test P < 0.001).
 The test includes all models, sizes, and quantisation levels, and the performance is measured as the average of the two tasks.
 The BioChatter variant involves a multi-step procedure of constructing the query, while the "naive" version only receives the complete schema definition of the BioCypher KG (which BioChatter also uses as a basis for the prompt engine).
 The general instructions for both variants are the same, otherwise.